A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

+\begin{remark} We discuss in~\cref{subsec:GradientExamples} various energy functionals $\Psi$, and the conditions under which they obey the regularity assumption of \cref{th:summary}.
+A possible construction of the metric $\cM$ is suggested in \cref{subsec_PracticalMetric}, and its regularity is briefly discussed in \cref{rem:reg_M}.
+A number of ad-hoc enhancements and variants of the curve evolution scheme are also discussed in \cref{sec_PracticalRanders}, including adaptive tubular neighbourhoods.
+However we make no attempt at their theoretical study, and instead regard \cref{th:summary} as a generic and self contained foundation for our approach. \end{remark}

-\subsection{Construction of the tubular search space}
+\subsection{Construction of the Tubular Search Space}

-Our segmentation method presented in~\cref{alg_ContourEvolution} looks for shapes whose contour fits within a tubular domain $\rT$.
-In this section, we describe this search space, and establish its elementary properties.
-For that purpose, we fix a simple and periodic curve $\rC \in C^3(\bT, \Omega)$, referred to as the \emph{centerline} of the tubular domain, parametrized counter-clockwise and at unit Euclidean speed\footnote{ It follows that $\rC$ has euclidean length one, but this is not a loss of generality, since the problem can be rescaled. }.
-Let $\kappa \in C^1(\bT, \bR)$ denote the signed curvature of the curve $\rC$, and $\kappa_{\max} := \|\kappa\|_\infty$.
+Our segmentation method, presented in~\cref{alg_ContourEvolution}, looks for shapes whose contour fits within a tubular domain $\rT$.
+In this section, we describe this search space, and we establish its elementary properties.
+For that purpose, we fix a simple and periodic curve $\rC \in C^3(\bT, \Omega)$, referred to as the \emph{centerline} of the tubular domain, parametrized counter-clockwise and at unit Euclidean speed\footnote{ This assumption implies that $\rC$ has Euclidean length one, but there is no loss of generality since the problem can be rescaled. }.
+Let $\kappa \in C^1(\bT, \bR)$ denote the signed curvature of the curve $\rC$, and let $\kappa_{\max} := \|\kappa\|_\infty$.
 Define also $\rN(t) := \rC'(t)^\perp$, for all $t \in \bT$, so that $\rC'' = \kappa \rN$.
-Fig.~\ref{Fig_offsetCurves}a depicts an example for a tubular domain $\rT$ as well as its centerline $\rC$.
+Fig.~\ref{Fig_offsetCurves}a depicts an example of such a tubular domain $\rT$ as well as its centerline $\rC$.

+We refer to~\citep[Sections 1.4, 2.2 and 2.4]{abate2012curves} respectively for the general properties of curvature, tubular neighborhoods, and the rotation index of a curve around a point, also known as the winding number, which are used below.
+See also~\citep{thale2008reach} on the local feature size of a curve, also known as the reach.
+We recall that the curvature $\kappa$ of a planar curve $\gamma$, such that $\gamma'$ is non-vanishing and Lipschitz, is defined as

 A tubular neighborhood of the curve $\rC$ can be parametrized using as coordinates the curvilinear abscissa $t$ and the deviation from the centerline, as follows